anukash/Segmentation_using-_U_net/README.md

 Problem Statement: Find the nuclei in divergent images to advance medical discovery kaggle competition

-I have tried here to build a U-NET architecture for semantic segmentation where i have chosen trainable parameter independent of the paper with the architecture remain same.
+I have tried here to build a U-NET architecture for semantic segmentation where i have chosen trainable parameter independent or different from the paper with the architecture remain same.

 U-Net: Convolutional Networks for Biomedical Image Segmentation looks like: